 This is limiting in its own way.
 You should try and avoid any such ruminations, as it means that you will lose out on a lot of what makes people who they are.

-Positive bias is better than negative bias.
+Positive bias may feel better than negative bias.
 But that does not mean it is good to have.
 Biases keep up from fully realising the potential in both ourselves and the people around us.

 Rather than trying to make people conform to the specific stereotype we have of them, it is much better to simply let people be.
 Let them be who they are, and learn about the wonderful variety of humanity.